 The villa, built around the end of the 1st century AD, covers an area of 5000 square meters, although its structures also extend further north.
 There are a series of square or rectangular rooms arranged around a peristyle with five square columns on each side.
 The peristyle was surrounded by a covered passageway, which opened onto the different rooms.

 In the northern wing there is a large central room, with traces of “opus tessellatum” on the floor, and with a large opening on the south side where the “tablinum” (the main room, used to receive guests) was found.
 To the sides, symmetrically arranged, there are two private smaller rooms, probably the "cubicula" (bedrooms) with a floor in “opus sectile”, preceded by their ante-rooms with black and white geometric mosaic on the floors.

 The villa was surrounded by a wall that reached the beach and enclosed the landing-stage.
-At the spa there is a corridor leading to the dressing room ("apodyterium") with a mosaic floor decorated with Scylla, who holds a rudder, surrounded by sea creatures.
+At the spa there is a corridor leading to the dressing room ("apodyterium") with a mosaic floor decorated with Scyll holding a rudder and surrounded by sea creatures.
 As in the mosaic of Poseidon, this also is adorned with decorative patterned friezes.

 The adjacent room with mosaic floor, was the "frigidarium" giving access to a circular room lined with marblewhile in the south wall a door led into a hallway from which they entered a small heated room (“calidarium”).

 The Realmonte salt mine and cathedral

 There is a huge underground salt mine at Realmonte with kilometers of tunnels the walls of which have formed natural swirling patterns and stripes due to layers of salt deposits and erosion.
 The tunnels are a photographers paradise and you may well have spotted them on instagram.
 As well as the tunnels there is an underground cathedral complete with an altar, crucifix and frescoes that was carved by the mine workers.